athensresearch/athens/README.md

     - [vgo wiki](https://github.com/golang/go/wiki/vgo) - context and details on how Go dependency management works in general
     - ["Go and Versioning"](https://research.swtch.com/vgo) - long papers on Go dependency management details, internals, etc...

+# Built on the Shoulders of Giants

+The Athens project would not be possible without the amazing projects it builds on.
+Please see [SHOULDERS.md](./SHOULDERS.md) to see a list of them.

 # Code of Conduct

 This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) (English version [here](https://www.contributor-covenant.org/version/1/4/code-of-conduct)) code of conduct.